 When you file for bankruptcy under Chapter 7 or Chapter 13, you must complete a set of schedules that list information about your assets, debts, expenses, income, and financial transactions.
-On Schedule I, you must provide information about your income.
+On Schedule J, you must provide information about your ongoing expenses.
 You must also provide information about your dependents.
 Below, we explain how to determine whether someone counts as a dependent who should be listed on the form.

 Any minor children (those under the age of 18) for whom you pay at least 50% of the bills should be listed on the form.
 This includes your own children who live with you, your spouse's children who live with you, and either of your children who don't live with you all the time but for whom you pay at least half of their support.